skyrim-multiplayer/skymp/docs/release/sp-2.6.md

 This document includes changes made since SP 2.5.0

-SP updates regularly.
-This update probably doesn't include ALL patches that have to be made.
+**Hey!
+This is a very important update that adds AE/1.6 support, improves FPS, and generally fixes lots of crashes and issues.
+It's quite reasonable to update instead of keep using 2.5 or even older versions.**

+But remember that unfortunately updating SP break save games on *some* modlists.
 There are still many things to be implemented or fixed.
 See [issues](https://github.com/skyrim-multiplayer/skymp/issues?q=is%3Aopen+is%3Aissue+label%3Aarea%3Askyrim-platform).

 SP supports both Steam version of Skyrim SE (1.6+) and legacy 1.5.97.